svlady/cli/doc/README.gitlab.md

 ## Setting up shell auto-completion

-There is a bash shell auto-completion function provided, which is providing hints and simplifies command line entry a great deal.
-Just source provided file as shown in example below.
-Alternatively, you can setup auto-completion permanently by adding this command to your shell initialization script.
+The corresponding `.auto` file contains shell auto-completion function, which is providing hints and simplifies command line entry a great deal.
+For activation just source provided file as shown in the example below.
+Alternatively, you can setup auto-completion permanently by adding this command to your shell initialization script or otherwise setup autocompletion as described in your distribution documentation.

 ```shell
 $ source gitlab.auto # replace 'source' with '.' (no quotes) if you tired typing, those two are synonyms